BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/index.md

 ## Philosophy

-We want less researcher time to be spent writing code and more time spent doing physics.
-Currently there exist multiple scattered black hole perturbation theory codes developed by a wide array of individuals or groups.
+Our goal is for less researcher time to be spent writing code and more time spent doing physics.
+Currently there exist multiple scattered black hole perturbation theory codes developed by a wide array of individuals or groups over a number of decades.
 This project aims to bring together some of the core elements of these codes into a Toolkit that can be used by all.

 Toolkit modules will typically be developed and thoroughly tested in Mathematica, before other languages are supported (usually C/C++ and python).
 We welcome suggestions, bug reports, and code from all members of the community.